begyyal/act_attach_issueno2comments/README.md

 # Overview

 This is a Github Action.
-Prepend IssueNo to all comments of unique commit in the feature branch.
+Prepend IssueNo to all comments of unique commit in the branch.

 ## Premise

 - [Action's format including inputs.](https://github.com/begyyal/act_revise_comments/blob/master/action.yml)
-- The naming convention for the feature branch is [prefix]/[issue_no].
 - Revised commits take over original author, but the committer does not.

 ## Example